 I help business owners, leaders, teams, and individuals with the challenges of communication in the workplace.

-They learn to solve tough interpersonal problems, resolve conflict, present and negotiate for their ideas, create meaningful, collaborative relationships, build high-performing teams, develop and sustain a strong company culture, and grow their businesses and careers.
+My clients learn to present and negotiate for their ideas and desires, resolve conflict, create meaningful, collaborative relationships, build high-performing teams, and grow their businesses and careers.

-I’ve studied communication since I was in college, business since my first corporate job, and conflict resolution since 2013.
+I’ve studied communication since I was in college, business since my first corporate job, negotiation and conflict management since 2013.
 I’ve studied human behavior all my life.

 I’ve been a corporate officer, executive, and member of senior leadership teams for over 16 years, an independent consultant since 2005, and I’ve volunteered for and served on the Boards of several non-profits.

-And I know that real communication – clean, clear, honest, empathetic conversations about real issues – creates miracles.
+And I know that clean, clear, honest, empathetic conversations about real issues can create miracles.